How Can You Study?

 Study is very structured.
 Students begin training learning proper etiquette, how to fall and protect themselves (Ukemi), as well as other basics.
-Next, students are introduced to the first of the formal techniques (Shodan-Gi).
-When the instructor feels the student has sufficiently understood and can perform the technique correctly for their level, they are taught the next technique.In conjunction with this, students are exposed to the underlying principles of the formal waza, and practice applied self-defense techniques to deepen their understanding.
-And so it goes.
+Next, students are introduced to the first of the formal techniques.
+When the instructor feels the student has sufficiently understood and can perform the technique correctly for their level, they are taught the next technique.In conjunction with this, students are exposed to the underlying principles of the formal techniques, and practice applied self-defense techniques to deepen their understanding in a non-competitive environment.
 Students generally progress at their own pace, and are not pressured to learn any faster or slower.
 Grading is based on a student’s progress in the formal techniques, with additional requirements being secondary to mastering the inherited teachings.

 Intermediate & Advanced Training:

 To supplement empty-hand techniques, students of our school also study retention and disarming techniques with various weapons, including the knife (Tanto), sword (Ken), and staff (Jo), as well as others.
 There are formal solo and paired Kata (forms) for the sword and staff taught to intermediate students, and advanced students (black-belt & above) also practice various forms of non-competitive freestyle training, where their techniques are pressure-tested in a more realistic self-defense environment.